datawire/reference-infrastructure-fabric/README.md

 ### Set your Domain Name

-Update the `terraform.tfvars` file by finding the `domain_name` key and updating it with the value of the domain name you purchased.
+Update the `terraform.tfvars.json` file by finding the `domain_name` key and updating it with the value of the domain name you purchased.

 ### Sanity Checking